univrsal/mpdq/README.md

 Currently the config file allows you to change the following things
 * Scaling of the tray icons
 * Color of the tray icons
-* Wether to display the current song in the dwm title bar (Title of the root window)
+* Whether to display the current song in the dwm title bar (Title of the root window)
-* Changing the update intervall
+* Changing the update interval
-* Wether to write the current song to a given file
+* Whether to write the current song to a given file
 * Change hotkeys
 * Reverse traybar order for i3